JoseRivas1998/Java-Game-Development-For-Absolute-Beginners/README.md

     * Running Game
     * The GameState and GameStateManager classes
 2. The Entity and SpriteEntity Classes
-3. The Pipe and Duel Pipe Class
+3. The Pipe and Dual Pipe Class
     * Adding a PlayState
-4. The Bird Class
+4. The Plane Class
 5. Collisions, Putting the Game Together
     * Score
     * Dying